biblicalhumanities/biblicalhumanities.github.io/_posts/2016-10-17-hebrew-technology-buffet.markdown

 categories:
 ---

-On Sunday, November 20th 2016, from 1:00 PM to 3:30 PM, GERT will host a session called "Hebrew Bible Technology Buffet".
+On Sunday, November 20th 2016, from 1:00 PM to 3:30 PM, GERT will host a session with the theme "Hebrew Bible Technology Buffet".
 Barry Bandstra of Hope College will preside.

 The session has four presentations: